Make boxes-and-lines diagrams from text

 UserDB

 A name on its own line creates a node.
-Pipe metadata is optional.
+Same-line metadata is optional.

 Implicit nodes